 STIPS Tutorials

-The Space Telescope Imaging Product Simulator (STIPS) is a versatile tool designed to simulate Level 2 (L2) images from the Wide Field Instrument (WFI) for Roman.
-This article presents a series of tutorials demonstrating the range of functionalities, allowing users to develop simulations tailored to their scientific goals
+The Space Telescope Imaging Product Simulator (STIPS) is a versatile tool designed to simulate exposure level astronomical scenes from the Wide Field Instrument (WFI) for Roman.
+This article presents a series of tutorials demonstrating the range of functionalities, allowing users to develop simulations tailored to their scientific goals.

 Tutorial #1: Basic STIPS Usage

-The following tutorial describes a straightforward use of the STIPS software that may be used as the basis for other use cases.
-The Basic STIPS Usage Tutorial builds on the concepts introduced in the STIPS Overview article and is designed to walk-through the phases of using STIPS at the most introductory level.
-A STIPS observation will be designed, a small scene developed, and then a simulated image generated.
+The following tutorial describes a straightforward use of the STIPS software that can serve as the basis for other use cases.
+The Basic STIPS Usage Tutorial builds on the concepts introduced in the STIPS Overview article and is designed to walk through the phases of using STIPS at the most introductory level: creating a small scene, designing an observation, and generating a simulated image.

-Next, the Input Parameter catalog contains the coordinates of the sources, the observed flux, and any necessary shape parameters.
-The code block below provides an example of the required input information to generate a Input Parameter catalog containing two point sources.
-The catalog is saved to a file called File Name catalog.fits for later use.
+In the example below, we show how to create an astronomical scene by passing the user-defined input catalogs to STIPS in the FITS format.
+The catalog contains the coordinates of the sources, the observed flux, and any necessary shape parameters.
+The code block below provides an example of the required input information to generate a catalog containing two point sources.
+The catalog is saved to a file called catalog.fits for later use.

 Example STIPS Input Catalog